marsur/linuxadmin/bash_files.md

 <br /><br />
 what is .bash_files?
 <br /><br />
-.bash_history = file where is history of commands
+.bash_history = file where is history
 <br /><br />
 .bashrc = file where are permanent aliases and variables
 <br /><br />